Adam Marriott: Lincoln City

 In June 2016 it was announced that Marriott would join Lincoln City as their 4th summer signing when his contract expired at Stevenage.
 He scored on his competitive debut for Lincoln against Woking as the Imps ran out 3-1 winners.
 He was part of the team that won the National League for the Imps in 2016/17.
 He also played an important role in their famous run to the FA Cup quarter final that season, including the crucial assist against Ipswich in round 3 and an appearance against Arsenal in the quarterfinal.

 Royston Town

-After helping Lincoln to gain promotion to the Football League, Marriott decided to drop down to the Southern Premier & signed for Royston Town.
+After helping Lincoln to gain promotion to the Football League, Marriott decided to drop down to the Southern Premier and signed for Royston Town.

 Marriott scored 31 goals in 43 appearances for the Crows, helping them to finish 7th in the league table only just missing out on a place in the play-offs.

 Boston United

-In July 2018, Boston United announced Mariott had signed for the club on a 1-year contract.
+In July 2018, Boston United announced Marriott had signed for the club on a one-year contract.